 Did you see that (it’s easy to miss if you blink)?
 Nothing happened!
 Everyone is happy, nobody wants to move because nobody cares WTF shape their neighbor is.
 Shapism is solved by NOT CARING!
 Yes, you have diversity—but, ironically, by not caring about diversity.

 Turns out the old folks were right.
 The answer to Shapism is Shape Blindness.

 Next week on Shape Warriors: Bias in the mattress industry!
-Why are there so few mattresses designed for square-shaped bodies.
+Why are there so few mattresses designed for triangle-shaped bodies.